 - Personal information, including address, Social Security number and the last four digits of your driver’s license.

 - Employment, income and asset information, including how much you have in bank deposits, stocks and bonds, and retirement assets.

-If you have a good set of assets, such as a savings account and retirement account with a few thousand dollars saved, it shows you’re more responsible.
-If you saved money for a rainy day, the lender doesn’t have to worry so much about getting paid when you do have a rainy day.
-For example, if you have a large medical expense one month that you didn’t expect, you’ll still be able to pay your car loan that month because you saved money.
+Good set of assets.
+A healthy savings account shows you’re fiscally responsible.
+If you’ve saved money for a rainy day, the lender doesn’t have to worry so much about getting paid if an emergency happens.
+For example, if you have a large medical expense one month that you didn’t expect, you’ll still be able to pay your car loan because you saved money.